 Sizing Chart Is Off

 The McDavid 195 is a very secure brace that provides a lot of protection for the runner.
-A study conducted by a well-known university showed that runners who used the McDavid 195 had three times fewer ankle related injuries than those who used a competing brand.Read more
+A study conducted by a well-known university showed that runners who used the McDavid ankle brace had three times fewer ankle related injuries than those who used a competing brand.Read more

 It makes use of a single layer of polyester fabric, which makes this is a very lightweight product.
 That means that it won’t bunch up or slip down.
-The 195 from McDavid has a Figure 6 strapping design which simulates wrapping tape, so you get the support of tape without the hassle of wrapping it.
+The 195 from McDavid has a Figure 6 strapping design that simulates wrapping tape, so you get the support of tape without the hassle of wrapping it.
 A compression comfort top strap boosts the rigidity and adds to the compression factor.
-A ventilated tongue adds breathability and moisture wicking ability.
+A ventilated tongue adds breathability and moisture-wicking ability.